 ASIC, the Australian regulatory body, has already implemented a ruling.
 Are Japanese traders happy about these developments?
 Not very likely, as it means there are fewer choices.
-As the months move on the future situation is still very much unclear.
-But we will aim to keep you informed of any developments.
+And the future situation is still very much unclear.
+But we will keep you informed of any developments.

-Finding out whether a Forex broker in Japan is regulated by the FSA is a simple case of visiting the agency’s website and looking for further details.
+Finding out whether a broker in Japan is regulated by the FSA is a simple case of visiting the agency’s website and looking for further details.
 The process isn’t as easy as some other regulatory bodies as it involves looking through a list.
 But spend a few minutes perusing the lists and you can consider it time well spent.

 There is also a list of names, persons, and companies who have been found conducting financial instruments business without the correct license.